edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_3.md

 ```
 beta_diversity.py -i otu_table_mc2_w_tax_even4711.biom -m unweighted_unifrac,weighted_unifrac,binary_sorensen_dice,bray_curtis -o compar_div_even4711/ -t rep_set.tre
 ```
 Due to a bug in this version of QIIME (v 1.9.1), this may return a warning that says "VisibleDeprecationWarning".
-Do not be alarmed!
+Do not be alarmed.
 The script has still worked as it was supposed to.
 Navigate to the new directory called "compar_div_even4711".

 There should be four new resemblance matrices in the directory.
 Use nano to opem them and compare their values.
 ```
 nano binary_sorensen_dice_otu_table_mc2_w_tax_even4711.txt
 ```

 This should be a square matrix, and the upper and lower triangles should be mirror-images.

-Pop quiz:  Why is the diagonal zero?
+_Pop quiz:  Why is the diagonal zero?_

 We're going to get all crazy and move these outside of the terminal.
 Use scp to transfer them to your desktop.
 We will come back to these files for the R tutorial, so remember where you stash them!